Skip to main content

 Workflows

-JJHub workflows are TypeScript files that define automated tasks for your repository.
-There is no distinction between CI workflows and AI workflows — a workflow step can run tests, deploy code, or invoke an AI agent.
+JJHub workflows are TSX files that define automated tasks for your repository.
+They use Smithers JSX components wrapped by the @jjhub-ai/workflow package.
+There is no distinction between CI workflows and AI workflows — a workflow task can run tests, deploy code, or invoke an AI agent.
 They are all just code running in the same sandboxed environment.
 Workflows live in your repository under .jjhub/workflows/ and are triggered by events like pushes, landing request activity, schedules, or manual dispatch.

 Workflow Basics

-A workflow is a TypeScript file that exports a defineWorkflow() call with a name, triggers, and steps.
+A workflow is a TSX file that default-exports a function returning a <Workflow> component with a name, triggers, and child tasks.

 Minimal Example